babitarit/SHEGUIDE1.0/README.md

 2. Install dependencies: `npm install`
 3. Set up environment variables (refer to `.env.example`)
 4. Run the development server: `npm run dev`

-## Usage
-1. Mentorship Programs: Connects women with experienced mentors in their field for career guidance, skill development, and professional growth.
-2. Career Guidance: Offers personalized advice and resources for women pursuing careers in diverse sectors, including STEM, business, arts, and more.
-3. Secure Platform: Ensures a safe online environment with end-to-end encryption to protect the privacy and data of its users.
-4. Job Board: Features a curated list of job openings from women-friendly employers committed to diversity and inclusion.
-5. Ask Questions Anonymously: Feel comfortable discussing challenges and seeking advice in a secure, anonymous environment.

 ## Contributing
 We welcome contributions from everyone.
 If you'd like to contribute, please follow these steps: